digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/contributing-guide/setup/macos.md

     1.3 Install Postgres
     :::tip
-    ToolJet uses a postgres database as the persistent storage for storing data related to users and apps.
+    JumpStart uses a postgres database as the persistent storage for storing data related to users and apps.
 We do not plan to support other databases such as MySQL.
     :::

     ```bash